radius-project/docs/docs/content/guides/deploy-apps/environments/overview/index.md

 tags: ["environments"]
 ---

+## What is an environment?

 Radius Environments are prepared "landing zones" for Radius Applications.
-Applications deployed to an environment will inherit the container runtime, configuration, and other settings from the environment.
-Stay tuned for additional environment capabilities coming soon.
+Applications deployed to an environment will inherit the container runtime, configuration, Recipes, and other settings from the environment.

+Environments are server-side resources that exist within the Radius control-plane.
+You can use the Radius API and [rad CLI](#cli-commands) to interact with your installation's environments.

 ## Configuration